-PROPOSED CHANGE #6: Added history [about
+PROPOSED CHANGE #6: Added history [This paragraph has been added, in lieu of the previous list of dates, to give more historical background about the development of our documents.]

-oted on at October 2001 MeetingNovember 23, 2002November 22, 2003November 18, 2006November 20, 2011 November 2012
+This Constitution was originally voted on and adopted at the October 2001 Business Meeting.
+It was amended at the annual meetings of November 23, 2002; November 22, 2003; and November 18, 2006.
+It was amended specifically in light of the new by-laws of the corporation on November 20, 2011 and November 2012.
+At the request of the Executive Committee, Secretary/Treasurer Anita Houck thoroughly revised the Constitution and Policies and Procedures Manual in 2013, in order to rectify inconsistencies among documents, fully reflect the By-Laws, and incorporate the change in the Board of Directors to include the new position of Liaison Member.

 Mission Statement (free bonus document!)

-The Society for the Study of Christian Spirituality (SSCS) exists to promote research and dialogue within the community of persons interested in the field of spirituality.
+The Society for the Study of Christian Spirituality (SSCS) exists to promote research and dialogue within the [deleted: “growing”] community of persons interested in the field of spirituality.
 The SSCS is ecumenical and strives to be inclusive of the widest possible range of expressions of Christian spirituality.
 Its work is interdisciplinary, encouraging the application of diverse critical approaches to the study of spirituality.

 Nominee Biographies